 Still, moving up to a higher-end model can bring material benefits.
 That’s especially so when comparing the Kindle against the fancier Kindle Paperwhite ($140 MSRP).
 A few key differences exist between the two models that can dramatically tip the scales in favor of one over the other, depending on your situation.

 To make it easier to decide between the two, we’ve highlighted the main features of each model.
 We’ve also included a chart at the end of the article that shows the full spec comparison.

 The base Kindle model has a 6-inch, 300-ppi screen with four LEDs.
 The Kindle Paperwhite upgrades that to a larger, front-flush 6.8-inch, 300-ppi screen with 17 LEDs.
 The color of front lights on the Paperwhite can also shift from white to amber for more comfortable nighttime reading.

 Dimensions & Weight

-Both the Kindle and standard edition of the Kindle Paperwhite come with 8GB of storage.
-You can get more space with the Paperwhite by stepping up to 32GB Signature Edition.
+Surprisingly, the Kindle beats the standard edition of the Kindle Paperwhite in storage—you get 16GB (Kindle) versus 8GB (Paperwhite).
+You can get even more space by stepping up to 32GB Paperwhite Signature Edition.

 People who read near (or in) water, take note: The Kindle isn’t water resistant.
 Instead, you’ll want the Kindle Paperwhite, which is IPX8-rated and can survive in up to two meters of fresh water for an hour at a time.

-The entry-level Kindle relies on a micro-USB port for charging—so those firmly committed to USB-C will want to look at the Kindle Paperwhite.
+The entry-level Kindle and Kindle Paperwhite both have USB-C charging ports.
 The Signature Edition of the Kindle Paperwhite also supports wireless charging, and you can fully charge the device with a compatible 10W Qi charging pad in under 3.5 hours.